sudhaslate/TrainingS/MyLFile.md

  git add .---will track any changes

- git commit -m "Changes" ---will commit the changes to the local directory
+ git commit -m "Changes" ---will commit the changes to the local repository

- git push  ---will push the changes to the repository
+ git push  ---will push the changes to remote repository

+ git diff  ---will tell you the difference from the last commit